coder-backend/OCR-and-language-translation/OCR/README.md

 3.Extracts Region of interest using box coordinates and enhnacing the image with OpenCV

 4.Passing the ROI image to tesseract and receive

+5.Model which is written as path inference_graph and label is not completed yet